mrn3/payoffsolar/docs/SENDGRID_SETUP.md

 # SendGrid Email Setup

+> Deprecated: This project now uses AWS SES for email.
+See docs/AWS_SES_SETUP.md for current setup instructions.

 This guide will help you configure SendGrid for email functionality in your Payoff Solar application.

 ## Prerequisites